-- Completion of the pavement analysis for the LRTP and other associated documents 2nd Quarter, FFY 2023 - 2.
-Continued integration of other factors that impact pavement performance such as traffic counts and truck volume to improve the prioritization methodology and the ability of the regional model to predict pavement conditions- 3rd Quarter, FFY 2023 - 3.
-Continued integration of sidewalks, curb ramps and crosswalks into the pavement condition database 3rd Quarter, FFY 2023 - Provided communities with current pavement survey information to help inform potential roadway projects - 3rd and 4th Quarter FFY 2023 - Provided MassDOT with current pavement survey information and model analysis for informational purposes and to help support their efforts to maintain the Federal-Aid highway system- 3rd and 4th Quarter FFY2023 - 6.
+- Completion of the pavement analysis for the Regional Asset Management database 2nd Quarter, FFY 2024 - Continued integration of other factors that impact pavement performance such as traffic counts and truck volume to improve the prioritization methodology and the ability of the regional model to predict pavement conditions-3rd Quarter, FFY 2024 - 3.
+Continued integration of sidewalks, curb ramps and crosswalks into the pavement condition database 3rd Quarter, FFY 2024 - 4.
+Provided communities with current pavement survey information to help inform potential roadway projects 3rd and 4th Quarter FFY 2024 - 5.
+Provided MassDOT with current pavement survey information and model analysis for informational purposes and to help support their efforts to maintain the Federal-Aid highway system- 3rd and 4th Quarter FFY2024 - 6.
 Encouraged communities to repave town level high priority federal-aid roadways to maintain the region's Overall Condition Index Ongoing